cronvel/kung-fig/doc/KFG.md

 	last-name: Doe
 ```

-This syntax start to be interesting for bigger files with more indentation, or if the file has to emphasize on the top-level structure,
+This syntax starts to be interesting for bigger files with more indentation, or if the file has to emphasize on the top-level structure,
 e.g.: if the whole file is a collection of documents (in a database sense).

 More than three hyphens can be used, for cosmetics: